This wonderful time of year is known here in the states as "Back-To-School

 Use hairspray to keep hair close to the head and from becoming wild.
 Hair gel for shorter hair works well.

 Keep an eye out for your child scratching their head or waking up complaining about itching.
 Also watch for the same in any friends that come over.
-There's no need to lice-check every time someone comes through the door but an itchy head is a pretty big sign of lice or the need for new shampoo.
+There's no need to lice-check every one that comes through the door but an itchy head is a pretty big sign of lice or the need for new shampoo.

-Your child may be confused by the sudden selfishness but by sharing common objects that come into contact with the head lice have an easy taxi from host to host.
+Your child may be confused by the sudden selfishness but sharing objects that come into contact with the head gives lice an easy taxi from host to host.
 Items include:

 HatsHeadphonesBrushes and combsHeadbands, hair ties, scarves and other accessoriesPillows